vshulev/agent-gh-api/README.md

 ### Automatic evaluation

 First and foremost, in order to make this agent production-ready, we need to pick a set of automatic evaluation metrics that will ensure the agent generates helpful and truthful outputs.
-One possible solution would be to given a set of questions ask humans to generate reference answers to those questions.
-These references can then be compared against agent outputs using machine tranlsation metrics such as BELU or COMET.
+One possible solution would be to, given a set of questions, ask humans to generate reference answers to those questions.
+These references can then be compared against agent outputs using machine translation metrics such as BLEU or COMET.

 ### Choice of LLM